The Secret To Old Age

 “I’m glad I met you,” I said to them.

-That’s when the older woman turned and whispered to me, “Have a lot of fun with your life.
-That’s what you have to do.”
+The older woman turned and whispered to me, “Have a lot of fun with your life.
+That’s what you have to do.
+That’s the secret.”